florianstijven/TCT/README.md

 approaches are equivalent, but the corresponding measures of uncertainty are not equivalent.
 Information on these approaches can be found in the function documentation.

+In the following output, a table is printed with the following
+information:

+- `Value`: The estimated time-specific acceleration factor.
+- `Std.
+Error`: The estimated standard error for the estimated time-specific acceleration factor.
+- `z value`: Z statistic for the score test because we selected `inference = "score"`.
+- `p value`: p-value based on the Z statistic.
+- `CI`: 95% confidence interval based on the score test.
+- `CI (bootstrap)`: 95% confidence interval based on the parametric bootstrap based on `B = 1e4` bootstrap replications.

 ``` r
 # TCT_meta() is the main function for performing time component tests.
 The estimated